T98G/scientific-papers-finder/README.md

 # Please note:

-** Google restricts the number of requests from automatized scripts to 50000 per day, which is not much ** So the user might want the limit the number of maximum publications to search for / ** as 1 publication correspond to multiple requests
+** Google restricts the number of requests from automatized scripts to 50000 per day, which is not much so the user might want the limit the number of maximum publications to search for / as 1 publication correspond to multiple requests

 # Do NOT close the Chrome windows opened by the script while it's running or it will crash